 Students may fulfill the Wellness Requirement in one of two ways:

-- Taking and passing one analysis-based course (carrying two or more semester hours) designated as a Wellness course AND completing two Wellness activity-based courses (each worth 0.5 semester hours).
+- Taking and passing one analysis-based course (carrying two or more semester hours) designated as a Wellness course AND completing two Wellness activity-based courses.

 Activity-Based Component — Activity courses aim at promoting physiological health, as reflected in cardiovascular functioning, muscular strength and conditioning, motor coordination skills and flexibility.
 Activity courses involve regular and extended practice of the activity as approved by the Athletics, Wellness and Physical Education program — typically at least 18 hours spread over seven weeks.
 Activity courses are ordinarily graded on a Credit / No Credit basis.